Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-Section~\ref{sec:background-related-work} covers background and related works.
-Section~\ref{sec:mainthm-lower} proves Theorem~\ref{thm:MAINTHM} and its analogue using the normalized Laplacian.
-We perform numerical computations to compare the different bounds on vertex congestion for different graph families used in the areas of computer science and physics in Section~\ref{sec:experiments}.
-Section~\ref{sec:conclusion-future-work} is devoted to the conclusion and outlook.
+Sec.~\ref{sec:background-related-work} covers background and related works.
+Sec.~\ref{sec:congestion-bounds-via-laplacian} proves Theorem~\ref{thm:MAINTHM}, and provides an alternative version using the normalized Laplacian matrix, which is better in situations with high degree variations in $G$.
+We determine $\cng(G)$ for several graph families used in computer science and physics in Sec.~\ref{sec:theoretical-congestion-bounds}.
+Finally, we numerically compare the performance of Algorithm~\ref{def:Algo-SO-DP} and the contraction procedures of Gray and Kourtis~\cite{HyperOptimizedTNContraction-gray-kourtis-2021} and Ibrahim et. al.~\cite{OptimalContractionTrees-ibrahim-et-al-2022} in Sec.~\ref{sec:experiments}.
+Sec.~\ref{sec:conclusion-future-work} is devoted to the conclusion and outlook.